Catholic Pilgrimage Sites Worldwide

 Poland • Europe

-Kalwaria Zebrzydowska is a remarkable 17th-century Calvary sanctuary known as the 'Polish Jerusalem,' where over a million pilgrims annually pray along its Passion and Marian devotional paths.
+Kalwaria Zebrzydowska, the 'Polish Jerusalem,' is a 17th-century Calvary sanctuary where a million pilgrims a year walk its Passion and Marian paths.

 Karlovac